stefan-bergstein/openshift-tutorials/azure-devops/README.md

 First we will update a few manifests so that the application runs well as non-root, because privileged containers are not allow by default on OpenShift:
   - Update the two Dockerfiles so that the application runs well as non-root.
   - Update the `containerPort` in the `deployment.yml`
-  - Update the `service.yaml` with the correct ports and add a openshift route.
+  - Update the `service.yaml` with the correct ports and add an openshift route.

 **Update the two Dockerfiles so that the application runs well as non-root** Go to your GitHub repository and update: